 At the national level, the U.S. Department of Justice’s Office of Community Oriented Policing Services (COPS Office) serves as the primary federal agency providing support to the PDI, however the COPS Office nor any federal agency collects any data released by the agencies participating.
 See the FAQs under “Data” for more information.
-This website is operated by The Police Foundation, a national non-profit organization, in partnership with many other organizations, including the International Association of Chiefs of Police (IACP).
+This website is operated by The National Policing Institute, a national non-profit organization, in partnership with many other organizations, including the International Association of Chiefs of Police (IACP).

 About the Participating Agencies: